Bramalea GO Station

 Bramalea GO Station is a GO Transit railway and bus station along the Kitchener line in Brampton, Ontario, Canada.
-It is located at 1713 Steeles Avenue East, near the community of Bramalea at Steeles Ave.
-East and Bramalea Road.
+It is located at 1713 Steeles Avenue East, near the community of Bramalea at Steeles Avenue East and Bramalea Road.

+In addition to the Kitchener line train service, it is also served by numerous GO Transit, Brampton Transit bus routes, as well as one MiWay bus route.

-Like many other stations on the GO Train network, Bramalea is equipped with parking facilities, elevators for wheelchair access, a station building housing a waiting room and ticket sales, a Ticket Vending Machine, and a bus loop.
+Bramalea is equipped with parking facilities, elevators for wheelchair access, a station building housing a waiting room and ticket sales, a Ticket Vending Machine, and a bus loop.

-In addition to the train service during the weekdays, it also features some train-bus services to/from Union Station and a frequent Highway 407 bus serving Highway 407 Bus Terminal, Square One, Sheridan College (Trafalgar Campus) Oakville, McMaster University, and Hamilton.

-Bramalea was previously the western terminus of all-day weekday train service to/from Union Station on the Georgetown line.
-Midday service was suspended to facilitate construction on the line.
+History

 Since midday train service on the Georgetown corridor was first launched in May 2002, GO Transit has hired various contractors to improve the station.
 First, the station was made wheelchair-accessible by building an additional pedestrian tunnel and a pair of elevators, completed in January 2003.
-In August of that year, construction began of a new rail platform which was required in order to provide for all-day train service for the station, as the station is located on a busy railway corridor used by Canadian National Railways freight trains bypassing Toronto.
+In August of that year, construction began of a new rail platform, which was required to provide an all-day train service for the station, as the station is located on a busy railway corridor used by Canadian National Railways freight trains bypassing Toronto.

-Improvements

 To accommodate future increases in ridership, a new 650-space parking lot was opened in June 2005 on the south side of the tracks.
-GO Transit had also constructed a bus garage at the north-east corner by Steeles Avenue and Bramalea Road.
-The garage was subsequently removed and replaced with much-needed additional parking spaces in November 2011.
+GO Transit also constructed a bus garage at the northeast corner of Steeles Avenue and Bramalea Road.
+The garage was removed and replaced with additional parking spaces in November 2011.
 A platform extension to allow 12-car trains was completed in early 2017.